 THE SAFETY AND EFFECTIVENESS OF CIPROFLOXACIN IN PREGNANT AND LACTATING WOMEN HAVE NOT BEEN ESTABLISHED.
-(See PRECAUTIONS: Pregnancy, and Nursing Mothers subsections.)
+(See PRECAUTIONS, Pregnancy, and Nursing Mothers subsections.)

-Hypersensitivity Reactions
+Hypersensitivity Reactions:

 Serious and occasionally fatal hypersensitivity (anaphylactic) reactions, some following the first dose, have been reported in patients receiving quinolone therapy.
 Some reactions were accompanied by cardiovascular collapse, loss of consciousness, tingling, pharyngeal or facial edema, dyspnea, urticaria, and itching.
 Only a few patients had a history of hypersensitivity reactions.
-Serious anaphylactic reactions require immediate emergency treatment with epinephrine.
-Oxygen, intravenous steroids, and airway management, including intubation, should be administered as indicated.
+Serious anaphylactic reactions require immediate emergency treatment with epinephrine and other resuscitation measures, including oxygen, intravenous fluids, intravenous antihistamines, corticosteroids, pressor amines, and airway management, as clinically indicated.